 It is currently not obligatory to hold a Green Card when driving in Europe.
-But it may become so in the event of a no-deal Brexit on March 29, as it was before Britain joined the then European Economic Community in 1973.
+But it may become so in the event of a no-deal Brexit, as it was before Britain joined the then European Economic Community in 1973.

 A no-deal Brexit would probably mean that access to the Green Card-free circulation area would end.
 That could mean UK motorists will be legally required to carry a Green Card as proof of third party motor insurance cover when driving in the EU, EEA, Andorra, Serbia and Switzerland.